odebroqueville/contextSearch/README.md

 -   poe (where you can choose amongst different LLMs)
 -   andi

 If the AI chatbot is recognized, then it will automatically be styled as a tag.
 You can then continue typing your AI prompt completed by 'Enter'.
-The AI prompt window should then close and the search results be displayed in a new tab.
+The command window will close and the search results will be displayed in a new tab.
 Unless you are using Poe, then an additional step is required: select the LLM you'd like to use and submit the prompt.

+The command window also supports the same commands available in the omnibox, but without the need to start with 'cs ':

+-   Open Options: `.`
+-   Multi-search: `! <search terms>`
+-   History: `!h` or `history` [optional terms]
+-   Bookmarks: `!b` or `bookmarks` [terms] — use `recent` to show your 10 most recent bookmarks
+-   Standard search: `<keyword> <search terms>` (keyword as defined in Options)

+Examples:

+-   `chatgpt Explain %s`
+-   `w atom`
+-   `! cold fusion`
+-   `.`
+-   `!h`
+-   `!b Mozilla`
+-   `!b recent`

 ## How to perform a search in the omnibox